metamath/lamp-guide/docs/index.md

 Checkbox Allow new disjoints:
 Allow the addition of new disjoints.

-Checkbox Allow new statements‡:
+Checkbox Allow new steps:
-Allow the addition of new statements‡.
+Allow the addition of new steps.

 Checkbox Allow new variables:
 Allow the addition of new variables.